+Ever knew about paying GST liability in instalments?
+A special rule under the GST law allows GST payment in instalment on approval.
 In this article, we will understand about paying GST in instalments and other recovery provisions in detail.

 If the taxpayer cannot pay all the GST dues (tax/interest/penalty) in a lump sum or within the stipulated date, then he can file an application to the Commissioner requesting to pay in instalments.
+The taxpayer can apply in Form DRC-20 with details of amount due, reasons for seeking instalments, and documentary evidence supporting financial hardship.

-The Commissioner can extend the due date for payment or allow the taxpayer to pay in instalments.
+The Commissioner can extend the due date for payment or allow the taxpayer to pay in instalments in Form DRC-21.
 The reasons for accepting/rejection of such application have to be provided in writing.
-When paying in instalments, the taxpayer has to remember that:

 For example- Mr. X requested to pay Rs.
-12,000 tax through 12 monthly instalments starting from June with due dates being 30th of each month.
-He defaults in paying the instalment due on 30th August, 2018.
-Immediately the entire outstanding balance of 10,000 will become due on 31st August 2018.
+12,000 tax through 12 monthly instalments starting from April with due dates being 30th of each month.
+He defaults in paying the instalment due on 30th June, 2025.
+Immediately the entire outstanding balance of 10,000 will become due on 1st July 2025.

-Note: This option of paying in instalments is NOT available for dues under self-assessment.
+Note: This option of paying in instalments is not available for dues under self-assessment.
 Any tax under self-assessment must be paid in one go.
 Option to pay in instalments is available for any liability calculated by the tax authorities during provisional/final assessments, scrutiny, audit etc.

 It is similar to the current excise system.
 The salient points of this provision are listed below: